Skip to main content

 Working with containers

-When you enable advanced layout on a dashboard, your existing items are placed into an initial container.
+When you create a new dashboard or upgrade from a classic dashboard, your existing items are placed into an initial container.
 From there, you can add more containers, configure how each arranges its items, and nest containers inside one another to shape your dashboard.

 Selecting a layout type